rabyj/dotfiles/notes/notes.md

 Not enough data to initialize storage field
 ```

--- Extended attributes and Lustre --
+##### Extended attributes and Lustre

 On HPCs, the extended attributes can also cause problem, see this note about the Lustre filesystem:
 [Alliance dar doc](https://docs.alliancecan.ca/wiki/Dar#A_note_about_the_Lustre_filesystem)

+When extracting to the compute node scratch/tmpdir, the extended attributes might also cause problems, for example:

+- `system.posix_acl_access`
+- `lustre.*` attributes in general

-In summary, use `-u 'lustre*'` to ignore extended attributes when creating or extracting dar archives on Lustre filesystems.
+To ignore extended attributes, use the `-u mask` flag when creating or extracting dar archives.
+The mask can include wildcards.

+- Use `-u 'lustre*'` for Lustre filesystems.
+- Use `-u '*'` to ignore all extended attributes.

--- Interactive vs script usage --
+##### Interactive vs script usage

 See the `-Q` flag description in the manual for details, but in summary, when using dar in scripts but launching from terminal (not via cron or batch job), dar might think it's in interactive mode and ask for user input, which will block the script.
 Use `-Q` to force non-interactive mode, e.g.